GreenBushy/mlog-lampVideoPlayer/README.md

-# mlog-lampPlayer
+# mlog-lampVideoPlayer
-Scheme and tool to play video in mlog-lampPlayer
+Scheme and tool to play video in mlog-lampVideoPlayer

 ---